Today's Articles

 Georgia Powers

-Georgia Powers, a Black politician, and lawyer, was born on this date in 1923.
+Georgia Powers, a Black politician and lawyer, was born on this date in 1923.

-In 1968, Powers was present at the Lorraine Motel in Memphis on the morning that Dr. King was assassinated.
+In 1968, Powers was present at the Lorraine Motel in Memphis on the morning Dr. King was assassinated.
 As a senator, she chaired two legislative committees, Health and Welfare (1970-76) and Labor and Industry (1978-88).
 During her five four-year terms, she pushed for legislation on public accommodations, open housing, and other issues of concern to people of color, women, children, and the poor.

-She addressed the dramatic 1968 Democratic National Convention in Chicago, and chaired Jesse Jackson's 1984 and 1988 Kentucky presidential campaigns.
+She addressed the dramatic 1968 Democratic National Convention in Chicago and chaired Jesse Jackson's 1984 and 1988 Kentucky presidential campaigns.
 She fought for the Equal Rights Amendment resolution, the Displaced Homemakers Law, and a law to increase the minimum wage in Kentucky.
 In 1988, Georgia Montgomery Davis Powers retired from politics.

 To Become a Lawyer